metalizzsas/NusterKit/libs/misc/documentation/machines/smoothit-m-3/manual/en/sections/30-parts-preparation/index.md

 ## Parts preparation

-All parts to be treated with the Smoothit machine must first undergo a set of preparation steps to ensure a successful coating.
+Parts post-processed with the Smoothit machine must first go under a set of preparation steps to ensure a successful coating.
 Throughout the preparation stages and during the process, make sure you handle the parts with **gloves** to avoid surface contamination.

 The initial surface condition affects the quality of the varnish deposit.
-A polluted, undegreased or unpolymerized surface will lead to varnish defects (poor adherence, nodules, etc.)
+A polluted, undegreased or unpolymerized surface will lead to varnish defects (poor adherence, nodules, etc.).

-### Preparation

 Follow these key steps to improve the result givent by your Smoothit.

-#### Sandblasting
+### Sandblasting

 Follow the table to get the sandblasting parameters for the material you wish deposit on